 This does not require replacing every system.
 It requires rethinking how systems participate in the lifecycle together.

-Industry bodies like the TM Forum continue to emphasize end to end service lifecycle alignment as a foundation for operational maturity.
-Operators that continue to treat OSS and BSS as separate domains are increasingly forced to manage complexity manually.
+TM Forum continues to emphasize end-to-end service lifecycle alignment as a foundation for operational maturity in telecom operations.
+Operators that treat OSS and BSS as separate domains are increasingly forced to manage complexity manually.

 Those that unify them reduce risk before it becomes visible.